-Qualitative measures
+Quantitative measures Qualitative measures

-Presence of
+Number of Presence of

-Quality of
+Frequency of Quality of

-Extent of
+Percentage of Extent of

-Level of
+Ratio of Level of

 - 2. The facilitator will lead a discussion on the different types of data sources and methods/techniques used to evaluate the IHRTP.
 Questions to consider: - What are the advantages and disadvantages of the various data sources and techniques for identifying different types of information? - How are data sources and techniques linked to results and indicators?